ashbtivish/helmcharts/ReadMe.md

 export ReleaseName=oneclickdeploy
 ```

-Verify the environment variables using echo command
+ReleaseName is optional if not provided helm will choose automatically. use lowercase letters in release name.
+You can verify the environment variables using echo command

 ```shell
     echo $CLUSTER